 Though most grapes grown in the area are still indigenous, Penedès has also developed a reputation beginning in the 1960s for quality wine made from international varietals.
 Miguel Torres, the son of a local winemaking family who trained in France, was the first to explore matching Bordeaux and German varietals to individual climates in the Penedès, looking to the quality of the resulting wines as his guide rather than the winemaking traditions of the area.
 His success has inspired other Penedès producers to plant international varietals in their vineyards.

 The production of Cava, Spain’s ubiquitous sparkling wine, is the main product from the vineyards of the Penedès, even if it is bottled under the name of a different appellation.
-Though Cava can be produced in nearly any region of Spain, most Cava is still made from fruit sourced from Penedès, most commonly Parellada, Macabeo and Xarel-lo grapes grown in the medio-Penedès.
-Cava has faced many challenges in recent years, mostly stemming from the tension between large volume-oriented Cava houses and the small quality driven Cava producers which share the same appellation.
-One of the many attempts to resolve this tension has been the creation of Classic Penedès, a category within the Penedès DO rules, specifically designed to protect quality minded sparkling wine producers who switch their production from the Cava DO to the Penedès DO.
-Longer minimum ageing requirements, a commitment to organic viticulture, and lower yields are all examples of the heightened requirements for sparkling wine produced under the Classic Penedès label.
-It remains to be seen with which appellation quality minded sparkling wine producers will decide to affiliate.
+Though Cava can be produced in nearly any region of Spain, most Cava is still made from fruit sourced from Penedès, most commonly Parellada, Macabeo, and Xarel-lo grapes grown in the medio-Penedès.
+Cava has faced many challenges in recent years, mostly stemming from the tension between large volume-oriented Cava houses and the small quality-driven Cava producers which share the same appellation.
+One of the many attempts to resolve this tension has been the creation of Classic Penedès, a category within the Penedès DO rules, specifically designed to protect quality-minded sparkling wine producers who switch their production from the Cava DO to the Penedès DO.
+Longer minimum aging requirements, a commitment to organic viticulture, and lower yields are all examples of the heightened requirements for sparkling wine produced under the Classic Penedès label.
+It remains to be seen with which appellation quality-minded sparkling wine producers will decide to affiliate.